 (Quick caveat: of course longing for the economy or unemployment numbers to recover is a good and reasonable desire.
 As a fellow business owner, I wish for this too.
 But, there are some dangers to this "rear-view" perspective.)

 There are two problems with wishing everything could “go back to normal”.

 As much as we may wish, we're just not out of the woods yet.
 Even as states begin to lift stay at home orders, public health officials are debating if and when there will be "a second wave".
 Just this week, Beijing went into a second round of lockdown measures after reporting a new Coronavirus outbreak.

 What that means is we have to keep focused.
 As small business owners, we can't get caught up wishing for the days pre-COVID-19 when we aren't even post-COVID-19.

 Longing for what was just creates a sense of perpetual dissatisfaction with what is.
 Getting caught in nostalgia is like walking backward.
 You miss all the opportunities ahead of you, but you never get closer to your vision.

 And that’s why we must come to terms with the "new normal.”

 It’s been hard to know what exactly the "new normal” would look like.
 But now, almost four months in, there are some realities that have settled in.
 And while the pandemic has affected businesses differently, these realities are pretty true across the board.

-Zoom's first-quarter profit jump from $198,000 in 2019 to $27m in 2020 is enough to prove that.
+Zoom's first-quarter profit jumped from $198,000 in 2019 to $27m in 2020.
 Even as things open up, it will be a long time before people don’t think twice about meeting in person and shaking hands.